About

 LEARN MORE

-Before students will be allowed to enter schools for a field experience, they are required to complete the EduRisk training, “Protecting Minors from Sexual Misconduct”.
-This training will be valid for all years a student is participating in field experiences and needs to only be completed once.
+Before students will be allowed to enter schools for a field experience, they are required to complete the EduRisk training, “Protecting Minors: Identifying and Reporting Sexual Misconduct”.
+This training needs to only be completed once during a student's tenure at Ball State.
 Learn More

 Becoming an effective teacher includes demonstrating professional dispositions, which include attitudes, habits of action, and commitments that foster student learning and assist in elevating the education profession, as well as in interacting with families, community members, and colleagues.